Fire News and Activity

 The Town of Whitby Fire and Emergency Services is committed to providing the highest level of life safety and property protection to residents, visitors, and businesses in our community.

 Originating in 1851 as a volunteer organization, Whitby Fire and Emergency Services has evolved into a modern department, providing fire and emergency services, as well as public fire and life safety education to the residents and visitors of the town.
 Operating from five fire stations, with a full-time staff of 119, including 104 firefighters, we respond to more than 5000 calls each year.
-In addition to fighting fires, we also respond to water and ice rescues, motor vehicle extrications, medical emergencies, industrial accidents, and much more.
+In addition to fighting fires, we also respond to shore based water rescues, motor vehicle extrications, medical emergencies, industrial accidents, and much more.

 That all members of this Department will serve the residents of the Town of Whitby to the best of their ability.
 The service provided is dedicated to the preservation of life and property.
 Through education, training and prevention, all members will strategically plan to enhance our goal, which is to be as effective, efficient, and responsive as possible.